comit-network/comit.network/docs/tutorials/write-your-first-comit-app/maker-publishes-order.md

 ```

-The maker app is now waiting on the taker to initiate the swap for execution.
+The maker app is now capable for waiting for a taker to initiate the swap for execution.
-The order is published and a taker can come, take it and by doing so start the swap execution.
+The order is published and a taker can retrieve it, take it and by doing so start the swap execution.

-Let's keep the maker app running in this terminal and focus on the Taker side to consume the order and start swap execution!
+However, the maker does not execute an incoming swap properly yet.
+Let's add that in the next section before we move on the taker side.